Kochise/Koding_Style/README.md

 https://jupyter.org/

 Hence keeping track which update of the documentation belongs to which source code is often tricky.
 If version numbers are not updated with care, one can easily start lagging behind and inconsistencies could arise, leading to bugs difficult to understand, making people loose time and money.
-As the source code might not be shared, so the documentation is the reference point.
+As the source code might not be shared, thus the documentation is the reference point.

 So, again, everything starts from the documentation.
 That's what open standards are, documentations and specifications that are not linked to any particular implementation.
 Those are often technical informations, but functional level documentation shall also be opened to broader review and use.
 That might help standardise some interaction with the computer and its programs.